 If you are an international student applying as a first-year student, the following are the required components of your Brandeis application:

 - Completed application: Submit your Brandeis undergraduate application.
 The application includes a personal statement or essay.

 - Transcripts: Official copies of all high school transcripts as well as marks from any national exams.
 If the original documents are not in English, please submit both the original documents as well as English translations.
 Also, applicants are expected to submit a mid-year report from their senior year which includes grades for all classes.
 For Early Decision I students, first quarter or first trimester grades will fulfill this requirement.

-- Official standardized test scores: Except for US/Canadian citizens and permanent residents, international applicants must submit either the SAT or ACT test with the writing section.
+- Official standardized test scores: Except for US/Canadian citizens and permanent residents, international applicants must submit either the SAT or ACT test section.
 All tests should be completed by the end of January of the senior year.
 Additionally, international students for whom English is not their native language should submit results from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Applicants who, for four or more years, have attended a high school where the primary language of instruction is English are exempt from this requirement.

 - Two teacher evaluations or letters of recommendation from teachers who have instructed you in core academic courses (Math, Science, History, Foreign Language, or English).

 - School profile and a letter of recommendation from a secondary school official.